-- Liaising with the child's parents and, where appropriate, the child - Liaising with any professional agencies - Reading any reports that have been prepared - Attending any review meetings with the local authority/professionals - Observing each child's development and monitoring such observations regularly.
+- Liaising with the child's parents and, where appropriate, the child - Liaising with any professional agencies - Reading any reports that have been prepared - Attending any review meetings with the local authority/professionals - Observing each child's development and monitoring such observations regularly to monitor progress.

-All children will be given a full settling in period when joining the nursery according to their individual needs.
+All new children will be given a full settling in period when joining the nursery according to their individual needs.